 Crazy Easy Mostly Healthy Banana Ice Cream

-Potential additions Yogurt - I usually add this as it adds a lovely creaminess.
+- Yogurt.
+I usually add this for some lovely creaminess.

 I usually make more than one serving and freeze the rest for later.
 Keep in mind though that this “ice cream” freezes pretty hard.
 So, you’ll want to give it a few minutes on the counter to defrost before sinking your spoon in.